Toxic Shock (band)

-Toxic Shock, formerly Girls' Garage Band, is a former Australian feminist musical group, active in Melbourne from 1979 to around 1982.
-Co-founded by Sylvie Leber and Eve Glenn, there were seven members.
-These included Fran Kelly, who later became a well-known journalist and radio presenter.
+Toxic Shock, formerly Girls' Garage Band, were a former Australian feminist musical group, active in Melbourne from 1979 to around 1982.
+Co-founded by Sylvie Leber and Eve Glenn, the band had seven members.
+These included Fran Kelly, who later became a journalist and radio presenter.
 Glenn, who played rhythm guitar, is also renowned for her poster art.

 Background

 The Girls' Garage Band founding members included seven women, all of whom had different musical backgrounds and tastes.
 The founders were "part of a scene... [of] women's bands like Clitoris, Flying Tackle, Foreign Body, Riff Raff, and Shameless Hussies".

 Sylvie Leber was born in France and migrated to Australia with her parents when she was two.
 She joined a group of male musicians from Adelaide who had moved to Melbourne, forming a soul and R&B band called The Cakes when she was 27.
 She later played in a heavy metal band called Nasty Habit, and a post-punk band called Failure (aka Fail 2).
 She had also worked in women's refuges and co-founded the first sexual assault centre in Australia, and was "an active feminist".

 Leber and guitarist Eve Glenn initiated the band, using their friendships and networks, which included the Melbourne Women's Theatre Group, Wimmins Circus, and Circus Oz, to recruit other members.